 Share with other moms

 Pregnancy and delivery are areas that have a lot of issues attached to them.
 Some of these things are not spoken about in child birth classes, but moms who have been there can share.
-They can open your eyes to the fact that for some women there is depression after childbirth, for others no desire for sex, among other sensitive issues and topics that are not generally discussed.
+They can open your eyes to the fact that for some women there is depression after childbirth, some embrace themselves like celebrities with stretch marks, others have others no desire for sex, among other sensitive issues and topics that are not generally discussed.

 How did you prepare for the birth of your first child?
 Please leave your comments below: